AAA Cycle: Phase 2 - Agree to the Plan

 How to Do This Well:

-• Evaluate multiple options before deciding—don’t just pick what you know
+• Evaluate multiple options before deciding

 • Document trade-offs explicitly for future reference